sysbiolux/GomezRamos_et_al_2023/ATAC-seq/README.md

 - `narrowPeak` with `-o`
 - `BedGraph` with `-k`.
 Can be converted to bigwig after sorting by chr, position
 - `log file` with `-f`.
-Those specific files to Genrich can be used to re-call peaks faster
+Those specific files to `Genrich` can be used to re-call peaks faster

-Of note, we observed a substantial improvement when Genrich version *0.6* was released.
+Of note, we observed a substantial improvement when `Genrich` version *0.6* was released.
 This is the release used.

-! the `*.filtered.narrowPeak` files used as input for HINT-ATAC and EPIC-DREM were generated using these parameters `-a 500 -g 15 -l 15 -d 50`
+The `*.filtered.narrowPeak` files used as input for HINT-ATAC and EPIC-DREM were generated using these parameters `-a 500 -g 15 -l 15 -d 50`

-- Command and arguments to generate BedGraph from BAM files.
+- Command for [parallel](https://www.gnu.org/software/parallel/) processing and arguments to generate BedGraph from BAM files.

 ```
 parallel -j 6 "Genrich -j -v -a 500 -g 15 -l 15 -d 50 -t {} -o {.}_filtered.narrowPeak -k {.}.bg -f {.}.log " ::: *.bam